 Academic Writing and Comics Theory

 In 2017 I completed my Professional Doctorate in Design focused on the subject of digital and non-paper-based comics.
 While I’ve been making digital comics for more than eighteen years and lecturing about making them for nearly as long, it was only during my doctoral study that I really got to grips with trying to theorise my practice.
-As I edge toward the scary final year of my doctorate, I figured it was high time I added a section to E-merl that collects my public work to date.
+This section of E-merl collects my published academic writing on the subject.